 Foreign Birth Certificates and Your Green Card Application

-If you or a family member are applying for a green card based on family or marriage, you must give the U.S. government a copy of your birth certificate.
-If you already have, you are all set!
+If you or a family member are applying for a green card based on family or marriage, you must provide the U.S. government with a copy of your birth certificate.
+This document is a key part of your immigration application.
+If you already have it, you’re ready to move forward.

-But don’t stress if you can’t find your birth certificate — you can still start your green card application without it.
+Don’t worry if you can’t locate your birth certificate — you can still start your green card application without it.
+With the proper guidance, you can ensure your application meets all USCIS requirements and avoid unnecessary delays.

 Birth Certificate Requirements for a Green Card

-Two organizations oversee green cards: the Department of State and USCIS.
-They both look at your birth certificate to determine if it is legitimate.
+Two organizations oversee green cards: the U.S. Department of State and USCIS.
+Both agencies review your birth certificate to confirm its authenticity.

-Your birth certificate must provide the following information:
+Your birth certificate must include the following information:

 • Your full name